aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/encrypt-item.md

   [Algorithm Suite configured on this Item Encryptor](./ddb-item-encryptor.md#algorithm-suite).
   If not configured on the Item Encryptor, Algorithm Suite MUST NOT be specified.
 - Encryption Context MUST be this input Item's [DynamoDB Item Base Context](#dynamodb-item-base-context).
-- TODO: CMM depends on MPL changes that should be spec'd out first (specifically configuring EC keys that are required on Decrypt)
+- The CMM MUST be the CMM created above.

 The output to this behavior is the [conversion](./ddb-item-conversion.md) of the Encrypted Structured Data determined above